XIMDEX/xcms/README.md

 * Availability
   ------------
-  Ximdex is open source (see 'LICENSE')
+  Ximdex CMS is open source with AGPL v3 (see 'LICENSE')

 * Installation
   ------------